2018 Pakistani fake accounts scandal: Joint Investigation Team

 The Supreme Court of Pakistan ordered creation of a joint investigation team (JIT) to investigate the charges against the accused on 6 September 2018.
 The JIT members are Imran Latif Minhas, Majid Hussain, Nauman Aslam, Muhammad Afzal, and Brigadier Shahid Pervaiz.
 The JIT is headed by Ehsan Sadiq who is an additional director general in FIA.

 Minhas is a commissioner at the Regional Tax Office, Islamabad, Hussain is a joint director with the State Bank of Pakistan, Aslam is a director with the National Accountability Bureau, Afzal is a director with the Securities and Exchange Commission of Pakistan, and Pervaiz is associated with Inter-Services Intelligence, while contrary to the JIT for Panama Papers case, there is no representation from Military Intelligence in the JIT constituted for this case as of yet.

 The JIT will derive its powers from all existing laws regarding investigations and inquiries including Anti Corruption Laws, National Accountability Ordinance's Code of Criminal Procedure, and Federal Investigation Agency Act of 1974.
 JIT will have at their disposal all the executive agencies and authorities to assist it where needed to complete this investigation.
 Pakistan Rangers is tasked with providing security to the JIT members and witnesses.

 The JIT's task is to uncover all who are involved in this matter and collect fool-proof evidence against them so they can be effectively prosecuted.
 To complete this task, JIT will have at their disposal to garner services of any expert.
 It will be mandatory for this investigative body to keep SCP apprised about their progress in the investigation on "fortnightly basis".

+Federal Tribunal Verdict

+A federal tribunal in Karachi has cancelled benami property cases worth billions of rupees against several directors of the Omni Group, ruling that the Benami Transactions Act of 2017 cannot be used for deals made before the law existed.
+The two-member bench also noted that applying the law to older cases was "beyond legal authority."

+The ruling covered multiple assets and companies linked to Omni Group directors Muhammad Younus Kodwai, Aslam Masood, Abdul Ghani Majid, and Khawaja Salman Younus.
+These included commercial plots in Karachi and shareholdings in Thatta Cement Company Limited.